inrialearninglab/ai4t/docs/2-Project-resources/3-Guidelines-and-reports/3-2-Publications-on-AI-and-Education.en.md

 description: Bibligraphy about AI /AI in Education from EU /INTERNATIONAL Institutions
 ---
 ??? info "Bibliography information"
-    - Submitted : December 16th 2022
+    - Submitted : NOvember 15th 2023
     - The resources are classified by subject and then by decreasing date

 ##*Foreword*